snrndi121/stopWatch/README.md

 **Purpose**
  - There are many tests and problems with math, science, license test etc. If there will be limited testing time, you must distributed the time well to solve all problems.
-You have to learn to solve problems within testing time.
+You have to learn and pratice to solve problems within testing time.
  - Therefore, I want to make stopwatch measuring time and to see how it develops.

 **My pleasure**